Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Vacuum Frequently

 If you have ever owned a cat, you know how far the dust from the litter box can travel into your home.
-Dander from a pet is even finer than clay dust and can travel much further.
+Dander from a pet is even finer than clay dust and can travel much farther.
 Your Beagle is also releasing it all over the house, so you will need to vacuum frequently to pick up the dander particles off the floor and furniture.
 We recommend vacuuming as often as possible to keep the dander from building up.

-Control Dog Diet
+Control Your Dog’s Diet

 Bathing your dog can help remove dander and loose hair, greatly reducing the hair that ends up around your home for the next several days.
 Several commercial shampoos will deliver omega fats and other important nutrients directly to your pet’s coat, where it can immediately get to work.
 However, giving your pet too many baths can cause your pet’s skin to become dry.
 Dry skin will cause your pet to start scratching, which will increase the amount of dander and fur your pet releases into your home.
-We recommend bathing your Beagle no more than once every six to eight weeks.
+We recommend bathing your Beagle no more than once every 6 to 8 weeks.

 Dog Saliva Allergies